How to Clean AirPods (Yes, You Need To)

 Advertisement

-• Use the cloth to gently remove dirt and grime from the rest of the AirPod surface area.
+2. Use the cloth to gently remove dirt and grime from the rest of the AirPod surface area.
+If you have an anti-static brush (these are a handy tool to safely clean electronics), that's another good option.

-• In the event that the AirPods are contaminated with something that could stain or damage them (like shampoos, perfumes, detergent or acidic foods), it's necessary to go one step further.
-Carefully dampen a clean cloth with water and gently wipe the affected areas.
+In the event that the AirPods are contaminated with something that could stain or damage them (like shampoos, perfumes, detergent or acidic foods), it's necessary to go one step further.
+Carefully dampen a clean, lint-free microfiber cloth with water and gently wipe the affected areas.
 Then, dry them with a dry cloth.

 Advertisement

-• Using a dry cloth again, gently wipe down the charging case.
+1. Using a dry cloth again, gently wipe down the charging case.
 If it really needs some extra oomph, add a very small amount of the isopropyl alcohol to the cloth, then clean.
-Or use a disinfecting wipe.
-Do NOT get any liquid anywhere in the charging ports.
+Or, use a disinfecting wipe.
+Do not get any liquid anywhere in the charging ports.

-• If the Lightning connector contains any type of debris, use a soft-bristled brush, like an old toothbrush, that's both clean and dry to gently scrub it out.
+3. If the lightning connector contains any type of debris, use a soft-bristled brush (like an old toothbrush) that's both clean and dry to gently scrub it out.

 After a time or two, this cleaning method will be second nature!